Neural Memory Networks for Seizure Type Classification: EVALUATION

 Table~\ref{table:results} summarizes the results of seizure type classification on the TUH EEG Seizure corpus with the IBM TUSZ pre-processed data using our proposed framework, along with the baseline methods and the adapted methodologies from the seizure detection domain.
 It is evident that through the utilization of the proposed external memory model via augmented read and write mechanisms with plasticity, we were able to achieve superior classification results.
 Fig.~\ref{fig:cmatrices} shows the normalized confusion matrices of the seven types of seizure for the proposed Plastic NMN method.
-The normalized confusion matrix allows the visualization of performance where each column of the matrix represents the instances in a predicted class and each row represents the instances in an actual class.
-In this confusion matrix, we can identify that the most difficult seizure types to discriminate are those which have a small number of seizure recordings available for training and testing (i.e. SPSZ, ABSZ, TNSZ and TCSZ).
+In this confusion matrix, we can identify that the most difficult seizure types to discriminate are those which have a small number of seizure recordings available for training and testing (\ie SPSZ, ABSZ, TNSZ and TCSZ).

 To qualitatively illustrate the significance of the salient information and what the model has learned in terms of the model activations, we randomly sample 500 inputs from the test set and apply PCA~\cite{jolliffe2011principal} and plot the top two components in 2D.
 The embeddings are extracted from the last LSTM layer in the RCNN model and from the external memory in the plastic NMN.
 Fig.~\ref{fig:clustersRCNN} and Fig.~\ref{fig:clustersNMN} depict the resultant plot where each seizure type is indicated based on the ground truth class identity.
-We observe clear separation between the seven type of seizures using the memory embeddings compare to the features learnt by our proposed RCNN model or SeizureNet~\cite{asif2019seizurenet}.
+We observe clear separation between the seven type of seizures using the memory embeddings compared to the features learnt by our proposed RCNN model or SeizureNet~\cite{asif2019seizurenet}.
 This clearly demonstrates that the resultant sparse vectors are sufficient to discriminate between classes with simple classifiers.

-\section{Discussion}
+\subsection{Discussion}

 Several studies have demonstrated that machine learning models, specifically deep learning networks, can successfully detect and/or predict the onset of seizures from scalp and intracranial EEG.
 Although such models may be useful in identifying biomarkers of an existing epileptic condition, they are rarely of use for discriminating between different type of seizures.
 In this paper, we have evaluated traditional deep learning methods proposed in the epilepsy domain for cross-patient seizure type classification, and we have improved on existing reported results by presenting a neural memory network based framework.